sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ### Mixed Reality

-This Feature on Demand enables Mixed Reality devices to be used on a PC.
+This Feature on Demand enables Mixed Reality (MR) devices to be used on a PC.
 If this Feature on Demand is not present, MR devices may not function properly.

 **Note:** Make sure to add this feature on demand prior to adding an update (hotfix, general distribution release [GDR], or service pack).